Tampa Divorce Attorney

 The strong emotions which accompany a divorce can sometimes make the decision-making process seem impossible.

-At Mindi Lasley, P.A., we view it as our job to help calm the emotions of our clients and give them straightforward legal advice about their divorce.
+Divorce attorney Mindi Lasley can help calm the emotions of clients and give them straightforward legal advice about their divorce.

 Florida Divorce Facts